 1) Students must maintain a GPA of 2.0 or better.
 A "C" must be achieved in each course in order to progress to the next semester of the nursing program.
-In all nursing courses and PNSG 2010, students must attain a 75% unit test average.
-PNSG 2010 requires an 85% score on the drug calculation exam;
+In all nursing courses and ALHS 1020, students must attain a 75% unit test average.
+ALHS 1020 requires an 85% score on the drug calculation exam;

-2) Students must attain an overall numerical grade of 75 or better in each nursing course, including clinical rotations, to progress in the program;
+2) Students must attain an EXAM average numerical grade of 75% or better for any Nursing course and satisfactory on all clinical requirements to progress in the nursing program.;

-3) Students must maintain CPR certification and carry professional liability insurance while enrolled in nursing courses.
+3) Students must maintain CPR and First Aide American Heart certification and carry professional liability insurance while enrolled in nursing courses.